InfluxCommunity/Apache-Arrow-Tutorial/README.md

 ## Examples

-The following```markdown
-table provides a list of the examples available in this repository.
+The following table provides a list of the examples available in this repository.
 Click on the directory name to navigate to the respective examples.

 | Name  | Description |
 | ----- | ----------- |